Bolivia Adventure

 Afternoon, we will get into the National Reserve Eduardo Avaroa, where we will spend the next few days.
 This is the high desert plateau in the Andes Mountains.
 The reserve is situated in the Andean highlands at an altitude of 4,000 to 6,000 meters above sea level.
 It is known for its stunning landscapes, including snow-capped mountains, geysers, hot springs, and colorful lagoons.
 The reserve is home to various wildlife, including vicuñas, llamas, alpacas, Andean foxes, condors, flamingos, and other bird species.

-We will drive to the Dali Desert for our late afternoon photo session.
+We will drive to the Dali Desert for our late afternoon photo session if time permits.
 It is named after the famous Spanish artist Salvador Dali, known for his surreal and dreamlike landscapes, which bear some resemblance to the otherworldly scenery in this area.

 We will stay in Refuge in Polques next to two natural hot springs, where we can relax at the end of the day.